jboltz88/TaklGarageFun/README.md

 Don't feel like you must obey whats already in place, if you think theres a better way, go for it.

 Order you do these tasks in doesn't matter, that's up to you.
+If you want to add non-admin UI, go to town, it is not required.
+If you want to add images, better styling, fun javascript knock yourself out.
+We'd love to see what you're good at but we at least want to see the basics outlined above.

+We're fans of simplicity and readability.

 Totally Optional Tasks
 ----------------------